 The Podcast's Signature Sound

-The Host should debut the Podcast's signature noise in Episode 10.
+Once per Season, the Host may change the Signature Sound.
 The signature noise should be no more than 5 seconds long and should play at the end of the introduction script of each episode.
-The Host has discretion to make the Podcast's signature noise as they please, however it should where possible incorporate the submissions of any Contributor.
+The Host has discretion to make the Podcast's signature noise as they please, however it should where possible incorporate the submissions of any Contributor made earlier in the current Season.
 Any Contributor can make a submission by sending a sound file, either by sending it to him privately or by saying so.
 The sound file of a submission should be no more than 5 seconds long and should be a public domain sound effect or a recording of their own devising.